dazuma/toys/toys/docs/guide.md

 no other gem dependencies.
 However, if you want to use a third-party gem in your tool, Toys provides a convenient mechanism to ensure the gem is installed.

+To access the gem services, include the `:gems` mixin.
+This mixin adds a `gem` directive to ensure a gem is installed and activated when you're defining a tool, and a `gem` method to ensure a gem is available when you're running a tool.

-If the gem is needed to *define* the tool, use the `gem` directive to ensure the gem is installed and activated.
-This takes the name of the gem, and an optional set of version requirements.
+Both the `gem` directive and the `gem` method take the name of the gem, and an optional set of version requirements.
 If a gem matching the given version requirements is installed, it is activated.
 If not, the gem is installed (which the user can confirm or abort).
 Or, if Toys is being run in a bundle, a message is printed informing the user that they need to add the gem to their Gemfile.

-For example, here's a way to configure a tool with flags for each of the HighLine styles:
+For example, here's a way to configure a tool with flags for each of the HighLine styles.
+Because highline is needed to decide what flags to define, we use the `gem` directive to ensure highline is installed while the tool is being defined.

     tool "highline-styles-demo" do
+      include :gems
       gem "highline", "~> 2.0"
       require "highline"
       HighLine::BuiltinStyles::STYLES.each do |style|